GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 The Screen has been added.

-Let's add components on this screen.
+ add components on this screen.

 ![bg right h:700px](images/2021-10-20-06-37-56.png)